Dacker History, Family Crest & Coats of Arms

-Important Dates for the Dacker family
+Early History of the Dacker family

 This web page shows only a small excerpt of our Dacker research.
 Another 222 words (16 lines of text) covering the years 1212, 1272, 1278, 1307, 1321, 1290, 1339, 1319, 1361, 1321, 1375, 1335, 1383, 1357, 1398, 1386, 1458, 1485, 1464, 1525, 1485, 1497, 1563, 1526, 1566, 1587, 1668, 1626, 1629, 1641, 1648, 1609, 1668, 1646 and 1648 are included under the topic Early Dacker History in all our PDF Extended History products and printed products wherever possible.